tigerbeetle/tigerbeetle/docs/reference/requests/create_transfers.md

 [`flags.balancing_credit`](../transfer.md#flagsbalancing_credit) set, then the existing transfer may have a different [`amount`](../transfer.md#amount), limited to the maximum `amount` of the transfer in the request.

+If the transfer has [`flags.post_pending_transfer`](../transfer.md#flagspost_pending_transfer) set, then the existing transfer may have a different [`amount`](../transfer.md#amount):
+- If the original posted amount was less than the pending amount, then the transfer amount must be equal to the posted amount.
+- Otherwise, the transfer amount must be greater than or equal to the pending amount.

 <details>
 <summary>Client release < 0.16.0</summary>